85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Magic School Bus

-What list would be complete without Miss Frizzle and the Magic School Bus.
-These shows are packed with facts that students can use if they are researching a topic, or learning about something as a class.
+What list of shows would be complete without Ms. Frizzle and the Magic School Bus?
+These shows are packed with facts that students can use if they are researching a topic or learning about something as a class.

 Learn more: Magic School Bus